jaymarnz/bluview/README.md

 4. Click and hold on the index.html file and choose Share -> Edge

 ## Configuration
 The first time you open the page it will show a configuration screen.
 All you need to do is enter the IP address of your player.
 You'll find it in the BluOS app under Help -> Diagnostics.
 You usually only need to do this once but if for some reason the IP address changes you can get back to the configuration screen by touching or clicking anywhere on the clock screen when nothing is playing.
+This is also where you can enter the IP address and port of an optional wireless Surface Dial Server (https://github.com/jaymarnz/dialserver)

 <kbd><img src="https://raw.githubusercontent.com/jaymarnz/bluview/master/images/configuration.jpg"></kbd>